seejohnrun/seejohnrun.github.io/_posts/2010-11-12-tweet-from-the-console.markdown

 ---

-I (like many of you) spend most of my day in the console, and I wanted an easy way to be able to tweet about what I m doing without opening a separate client.
+I (like many of you) spend most of my day in the console, and I wanted an easy way to be able to tweet about what I'm doing without opening a separate client.
 This used to be really simple when Twitter allowed Basic HTTP authentication but with their <a href="http://dev.twitter.com/pages/oauth_faq">switch to OAuth</a>, using cURL is a bit less straightforward.
 I created a gem called